mobilegenome/teddypi/README.md

 (former `postprocess_pindel_breakdancer.py`)

 This module loads filtered deletion calls files two SV callers and unifies it.
 Currently it is tailored towards Pindel and Breakdancer, but other SV can be implemented in the future.
 The module filters out regions with putative bad assembly quality.

+### tpi_ortho.py
+The core functionality in of TeddyPi is to load a set of transposable element variants (TE) from VCF files.
+VCF files have to be created per sample, and are intersected by TeddyPi to create a presence / absence matrix.

 ### tpi_unite.py
 (former `merged_matrix.py`)